FIFA Seattle 2025 and 2026

 $20 Tickets: A Realistic Possibility

-Yes, you can expect to find tickets around $20, and potentially even cheaper34.
-Ticket prices have dropped dramatically due to slower-than-expected sales across the tournament53.
+Yes, you could expect to find tickets around $20, and potentially even cheaper34.
+Ticket prices dropped dramatically due to slower-than-expected sales across the tournament53.

-Current ticket pricing shows significant reductions from initial prices:
+Ticket pricing showed significant reductions from initial prices:

 • Initial prices in December 2024: $80+ for cheapest seats at Lumen Field5